HowardWei123/Portfolio/README.md

 # Portfolio

-Created using Next.js, React and Tailwind. (tuto hell)
+Created using Next.js, React and Tailwind.